The Fire and the Moth

-The Fire and the Moth is a 2025 Nigerian Afro‑Western crime thriller film directed by Taiwo Egunjobi, written by Isaac Ayodeji, and produced by Emiola Fagbenle.
+The Fire and the Moth is a 2025 Nigerian film directed by Nigerian author Taiwo Egunjobi, written by Isaac Ayodeji, and produced by Emiola Fagbenle.
 It was produced by Nemsia Studios, co‑produced with Sable Productions, and distributed internationally via Amazon Prime Video, debuting on 3 June 2025.

 Plot

-In a remote settlement in western Nigeria, Saba, a smuggler entrusted with transporting a stolen and culturally significant Ife bronze head across the border.
-When corrupt police officer Opa Stephens murders the thieves and threatens Saba, he escapes custody.
+The story follows Saba, a small-time smuggler in a remote community in western Nigeria, who is tasked with moving a stolen Ife bronze head across the border.
+The job unravels when a corrupt police officer, Opa Stephens, kills the thieves involved in the heist and turns on Saba, forcing him to flee.

-As Saba lurks in the abandoned home of two enigmatic sisters, a ruthless enforcer known only as the Contractor, dispatched by European art collector Francois, hunts him down.
+Saba hides out in the derelict home of two mysterious sisters.
+A ruthless enforcer known only as the Contractor, dispatched by European art collector Francois, hunts him down.
 A determined customs officer, Teriba Bello, emerges as another force pursuing the artifact.
 With danger at every turn, Saba must navigate betrayal, violence, and moral compromise to survive and free himself from the consequences of trafficking sacred art.